-All briefs must comply with Local Rules 5.1 and 7.1, and must contain citation to appropriate authorities within the text of the brief, and citations must conform to the latest edition of The Bluebook: A Uniform System of Citation published by the Harvard Law Review.
+All briefs must comply with Local Rules 5.1 and 7.1, and must contain citations to appropriate authorities within the text of the brief.
+Citations must conform to the latest edition of The Bluebook: A Uniform System of Citation published by the Harvard Law Review.
 All citations to documents already in the record must be in the following format: ECF No. 1-2, PageID.1234.

-The Court enforces the page limit set forth by E.D.
-Mich.
-LR 7.1(d)(3) and the formatting/type size requirements set forth by E.D.
-Mich.
-LR 5.1(a).
+The Court enforces the page limit set forth by Local Rule 7.1(d)(3) and the formatting/type size requirements set forth by Local Rule 5.1(a).
 The Court does not routinely grant requests to file longer briefs.
 Requests to file an oversized brief must be made by motion, in which the moving party sets forth specific reasons justifying the need for additional pages.